SamGrigoli/TextBasedAdventureEngine/README.txt

 1. Run "editor/GameEditor.exe" to create or edit games
 2. Use File > New Game to create a new game
 3. Build your world by adding rooms, items, enemies, and weapons
-4. Save your game in the "games" folder
+4. Save your game in the "data" folder

 PLAYING A GAME:
 1. Navigate to the "engine" folder in a terminal
-2. Run "play.bat" (Windows) or "./play.sh" (Linux/Mac)
+2. Run "play.bat" (Windows)
 3. Enter the name of the game you want to play
 4. Enjoy!

 FOLDER STRUCTURE:
 - editor/ : Contains the game editor
-- games/  : Your saved games go here
+- data/  : Your saved games go here
 - engine/ : Contains the game engine

 REQUIREMENTS: